 The Papuans of Western New Guinea and the limitations of the right to self determination

-Below is the summary of the report, published in November 2005 as a book with more than 800 pages.
+Mr Drooglever's report was published in November 2005 as a book with more than 800 pages.
+This page is a reprint of the summary of his report.

 23 April 2006: TAPOL Human Rights Bulletin 181 (West Papua) - It seems that since December 2005 things are starting to escalate around West Papua, so it's not surprising that TAPOL dedicates a large section of this December Bulletin to the issues in Papua.